 Is there internal evidence for John writing the PA?

 Most Greek students will spend their first two years memorizing vocabulary from the New Testament.
 A first-year Greek student will find the writings of John to be much easier to follow than someone like Paul or Peter because John used a more simple selection of vocabulary.
 When the first year Greek student reads through the Gospel of John and comes to the PA, they will see for the first time verbs, nouns, and conjunctions that John does not use anywhere else in his writings (which would include: 1 John, 2 John, 3 John, and Revelation).
 In certain places of the PA, they will see words that are never used in any part of the New Testament.
-In my personal study on the PA, I calculated over thirteen word renderings that John never used in any of his writings before or after the PA.
+In my personal study on the PA, I calculated over thirteen word renderings that John did not use in these formations in any of his writings before or after the PA.
 For the reader, I will demonstrate ten of the major ones: one Pronoun/conjunction, three nouns, and five verbs.
 We will look at these in the order of the narrative.

 1. In verse 1, John makes reference to the ὄρος τῶν Ἐλαιῶν (The Mount of Olives).
 Nowhere else in John’s writings does he focus on this Mountain.
 It’s a familiar location to Matthew and Mark, but absent from John’s normal vocabulary.